 “So, don’t speak to me about abortion, about the sacredness of human LIFE, when you don’t give a damn about the future of the planet, when you prize the warrior over the peacemaker and the teacher, when you’d build walls to keep out human life and pull the ladder up after yourself, when you don’t think all human life deserves liberty, justice, access to healthcare, clean water, adequate food, a decent place to live, education, safety, and the right to define themselves as they will.”Stonekettle

-Editor’s note.
-This article has been edited and retitled since I wrote it.
+The contents of this article have been rearranged and the article itself has been retitled since I initially wrote it.
 I have never been happy with the way my thoughts on this subject organized themselves.
 This is evident in the numbers of re-edits that the text has gone through.
-The argument remains essentially the same, I have simply rephrased a lot of it to reflect my further honing of the thoughts around the central argument.
+The argument itself has remained essentially the same, I have simply rephrased a lot of it to reflect my further honing of the thoughts around the central argument.

 This article was largely created from content that went into the Abortion thread on the DCBBS.
 The re-edits are the result of looking at the content through fresh eyes and noticing their effect (or lack of effect) on others.
 I framed the central point of all of these arguments, that Roe V. Wade was a Conservative Decision, in a new article that I have also since revised.
 Such is life.